noahkawaguchi/ichiman/README.md

 （日本語版は英語版の下にあります。）

-Ichiman (pronounced "eechee-mahn," not "itchy man") is a basic daily habit tracker command line program.
+Ichiman (pronounced "eechee-mahn") is a basic daily habit tracker command line program.
 However, instead of just a check box of whether you have completed the habit, it is based on recording the amount of time spent each day on a given task and gaining insights over time.
 Although "deliberate practice" is more important than the raw number of hours spent, understanding how we spend our time day to day is also undeniably crucial to optimizing personal growth.

 "Ichiman" simply means "ten thousand" in Japanese (一万).
 Although Malcolm Gladwell's 10,000-hour rule may not be the best guide in all situations, I decided to incorporate it in the name.